Fixed Anchors Are Not Enough: Dynamic Retrieval and Persistent Homology for Dataset Distillation

-This research was partially supported by the National Natural Science Foundation of China (NSFC) (62306064) and the Sichuan Science and Technology Program (2023ZYD0165 and 2024ZDZX0011).
+This research was partially supported by the National Natural Science Foundation of China (NSFC) (62306064) and the Sichuan Science and Technology Program (2023ZYD0165, 2024ZDZX0011 and 2024ZHCG0009).
 We appreciate all the authors for their fruitful discussions.
 In addition, thanks are extended to anonymous reviewers for their insightful comments and suggestions. {

 }